mxhammadali/Data-Science-Portfolio/Music Streaming Service EDA/README.md

 # Music Streaming Service Analysis with Pandas

-This project involves analysing and answering business questions pertaining to 12 months of sales data with the aid of Python libraries (Pandas, Matplotlib).
-The data contains electronics store purchases broken down by month, product type, cost, purchase address.
+This project involves analysing and answering business questions pertaining to Spotify dataset with the aid of Python libraries (Pandas, Matplotlib, Seaborn).
+The data contains information such as title, popularity score, release data, dancibility, loudness, energy, acousticness liveness scores.

 <img